2022 Cherry Blossom Spectacular Tour of Japan

 Matsumoto’s beginnings go back to the 8th century, later becoming an important castle town ruled by a powerful clan in the 1600s.
 Its feudal past is best exemplified today by the impressive castle that dominates the city’s skyline.
 Enjoy the fresh alpine air and visit some of Japan’s best-preserved merchant-style houses in Matsumoto’s old town precinct, notable for their striking lattice-walled design.

-Matsumoto is also popular for its cosmopolitan atmosphere and galleries set amongst a stunning alpine setting.
+Matsumoto is also popular for its cosmopolitan atmosphere and galleries in a stunning alpine setting.
 Today we visit the Matsumoto City Museum of Art featuring the avant-garde works of internationally-renowned artist Yayoi Kusama.

 Day 14: Matsumoto